Dinesh0602/gamebase/README.md

 ### gamebase
 This website shows Games.
-Admin can add games, and make admins too.
+Admin can add games, and make others admin too.